-The two girls had taken a cab from the City and now they hopped in one to head up to Tuckahoe.
+The two girls took a cab from the city and now they hopped in one to head up to Tuckahoe.
 It took some time to get to the cab, though, since their Mother had checked a large suitcase in.
 “Just essentials,” she said, “I’ve shipped a load of stuff.”

 Kate had a fair bit of things at Mary and Betty’s place.
-She had only brought a carry-on when she came to New York a few weeks before and after realizing she’d be staying for a while had hit Lord & Taylor’s and Saks and a few other stores to bolster what she’d brought.
+She had only brought a carry-on when she first came to New York and after realizing she’d be staying for a while had hit some stores to bolster her wardrobe.

 Over the next week, Kate spoke to her parents and her two brothers and two sisters.
-Her conversations with her parents and her brothers, Devlin and Edward, were brief; they merely told Kate that they understood that she’d been under a lot of strain with Suzanne gone and that they’d be happy to see her when she came “home” and that they’d be “praying for you and Suzanne” in the meantime.
+Her conversations with her parents and her brothers, Devlin and Edward, were brief; they merely told Kate that they understood that she was under a lot of strain with Suzanne gone and that they would be happy to see her when she came “home” and that they would be “praying for you and Suzanne” until then.
 Her sister Debbie was pretty much the same.

 Things were different with Elizabeth, the youngest in the family and married to Phil Windsor with three kids in high school.
 They had never been close in part because Lizzie was her family’s “free spirit” as Mary had been in William’s.
 Lizzie listened to everything that Kate said and simply responded, “I know it’s hard for you Kate but I love you and I love Suzanne so I’ll be there for you for whatever you need.”

-Hearing this, Suzanne called her aunt and it was strange; she discovered yet another aunt she never really knew, as had happened with Mary.
-They promised to, and did in fact, keep in touch, and Lizzie and Phil were guests at Suzanne’s wedding, Kerry whispering after the ceremony, “now we know where we’re staying if we visit California.”
+When Suzanne heard this, she called Lizzie and discovered yet another aunt she never really knew, as had happened with Mary.
+They promised to, and did, keep in touch, and Lizzie and Phil were guests at Suzanne’s wedding, Kerry whispering after the ceremony, “now we know where we’re staying if we visit California.”

-William—sometimes thinking he was suffering the trials of a modern-day Job—was also dealing with the fact that his wife of nearly twenty-five years left him.
+William—suffering the trials of a modern-day Job—was also dealing with the fact that his wife of nearly twenty-five years left him.
 Out of the blue, she flew to New York, met a bunch of people and ultimately their daughter, came home and confronted him, and then, whoosh, she too moved to New York.
-His sister and his daughter were gay and Mary just married and Suzanne was engaged to a woman.
+His sister and his daughter were gay and Mary, the former, just got married and Suzanne, the latter, was engaged to a woman.

-Thus when people at the party asked, “Where’s Kate?”
-William punted, “something had come up and she couldn’t make it,” and when people asked him about Suzanne he lied and said that she was happy at school and loved working for a New York firm after completing her second year.
+Thus, when people at the party asked, “Where’s Kate?”
+William punted, “something came up and she couldn’t make it,” and when people asked him about Suzanne he lied and said that she was happy at school and loved working for a New York firm after completing her second year.

 Kate’s leaving had only begun to set it.
-They were simpatico since they met and after giving birth to Suzanne she had easily slipped into her role as a stay-at-home mother, working hard on doing local charity work in and around Mill Valley, the suburb where they lived.
+They were simpatico since they met and after giving birth to Suzanne she easily slipped into her role as a stay-at-home mother, working hard on doing local charity work.
 They were there for one another when Kate had her miscarriages.
 They both shared a calling, finding security and peace in their faith and in their certainty about things.
-They were both raised Catholic and they raised Suzanne and Eric to be true Catholics, although William and Kate spoke often over concerns that their children had drifted away from the true faith and were at best treating their religion, so central to their parents’ lives, as an afterthought, considered only when convenient.
+They were both raised Catholic, and they raised Suzanne and Eric to be true Catholics, although William and Kate spoke often over concerns that their children had drifted away from the true faith and were at best treating their religion, so central to their parents’ lives, as an afterthought, considered only when convenient.

 Kate went.
 And neither she nor Suzanne came back.
-Sure, Kate showed up and confronted him about it, demanding that he, as she had, turn his back on something that was fundamental to his existence.
+Sure, Kate showed up and confronted him about it, demanding that he, as she had, turn his back on something fundamental to his existence.
 He would not do that, and now she was gone.
-He knew, from what Kate had told him that Eric was likely to be gone as well.
+He knew, from what Kate had told him that Eric was likely to go too.